vega/vega-lite/site/docs/encoding/scale.md

 To customize the range of band and point scales, users can provide the following properties:

-{% include table.html props="align,padding,paddingInner,paddingOuter,round" source="Scale" %}
+{% include table.html props="align,padding,paddingInner,paddingOuter" source="Scale" %}

 {:#discretizing}